nomics-crypto/nomics-platform/doc/cryptocurrency-api-exchange-integration.md

 Each order is a tuple with the following entries:

-- `price` **Required** the price for one unit of the base currency expressed in the quote currency as a JSON number
+- `price` **Required** the price for one unit of the base currency expressed in the quote currency as a JSON number or string
-- `amount` **Required** the amount of the base currency available at this price point as a JSON number
+- `amount` **Required** the amount of the base currency available at this price point as a JSON number or string

 Example: